KasparEtter/ef1p/pages/email/email.md

 </figure>

 There's one tag we need to have a closer look at: `h`.
-Since the mail servers through which an email passes add additional headers for [message tracing](#trace-information), [mail loop prevention](#mail-loops), and [spam assessment](#spam), DKIM signatures cannot cover all header fields as they would be invalidated immediately otherwise.
+Since the mail servers through which an email passes add additional header fields for [message tracing](#trace-information), [mail loop prevention](#mail-loops), and [spam assessment](#spam), DKIM signatures cannot cover all header fields as they would be invalidated immediately otherwise.
 DKIM lets the signer decide [which header fields it wants to sign](https://tools.ietf.org/html/rfc6376#section-5.4).